PundiAI/fx-docs/validators/validator-setup.md

 # delegator_address from Send create-validator return result
 fxcored query staking validator <validator_address>
 ```
-You can confirm that you are in the validator set by using a third party [explorer](https://aabbcc-explorer.functionx.io/validator).
+You can confirm that you are in the validator set by using a third party explorer for [Testnet](https://aabbcc-explorer.functionx.io/validator)/[Mainnet](https://explorer.functionx.io/).

 ## Edit Validator Description